 Just imagine.
 You’ve conducted a promising conversion test.
-You A/B test a page redesign to increase the amount of demo requests on your product pages.
+You develop an A/B test to a page redesign to increase the amount of demo requests on your product pages.

 Half of the page’s visitors view the old design, and half see the new one.

 After a month of testing, conversions rise from 5% to 10%.

 Cheers! do you feel amazing!
 You provide the data to your supervisor and recommend that all product pages should be migrated to your redesign based on your findings.

 However, the subsequent number of demo requests decreases after implementing the new design.
 You speculate that it may be seasonal, so you wait a few more months.